MDSplus/Documentation/docs/guide/install/index.rst

     windows
     .. macosx

-For a list of packages available in each repository, see [packages].
+For a list of packages available in each repository, see :doc:`<packages>`.